Buick Skylark: Engines

-Sixth generation (1992–1998)
+Seventh generation (1992–1998)

-Radical new wedge-shaped styling appeared in 1992, with a sharply pointed grille reminiscent of 1930s Buick Special.
-The Skylark's new aerodynamic body had a low 0.319 coefficient of drag, compared to 0.374 for the previous version.
-The pointed grille appearance was revived during the mid-1960s on all Buick products.
+Buick presented the Bolero concept in 1990, previewing numerous styling elements used in the 1992 Skylark, including its wedge-shape, chromed feature line rising along each body side and wrapping around the rear, along with a prominent pointed grille — reminiscent of 1930s Buick Special.
+The Skylark's bodwork achieved a 0.319 coefficient of drag, compared to 0.374 for the previous version.
+The pointed grille had been used by Buick during the mid-1960s.

 It was initially offered in two- and four-door body styles and in base and Gran Sport versions.
 The base engine was the 2.3 L Quad OHC, which produced 120 hp at 5200 rpm.
 The optional 3.3 L V6 (standard on the GS) produced 160 hp at 5200 rpm.
 All Skylarks came with the three-speed automatic transaxle.

 For the 1993 model year, the base model was replaced by Custom and Limited trims.
 For 1994, a new 3.1 L V6 (160 hp at 5200 rpm) replaced the previous 3.3 L V6 as standard on the GS and optional on the others.
 The Limited coupe was dropped for 1994, but returned for 1995.

 Mechanical changes for the 1995 model year included the upgrading of the standard 2.3 L Quad 4 engine from a SOHC design to a DOHC design, increasing power to 150 hp at 6000 rpm.
 The three-speed automatic transaxle continued to be standard with the base four-cylinder engine, but a new four-speed automatic (electronically controlled 4T60-E) was optional with the 4-cylinder engine and standard with the V6.

 Skylark received a facelift for the 1996 model year in the form of a more conventional-looking grille.
 The previous 2.3 L I4 was replaced by a new 2.4 L DOHC I4 that produced 150 hp at 6000 rpm.
 The previous three-speed automatic transaxle was discontinued and the four-speed automatic became standard on all Skylarks.
 An on-board diagnostic system (OBD II) was standard.
-Buick offered an "Olympic Gold" edition of the 1996 Skylark to commemorate the 100th anniversary of the Olympic Games.
+Buick offered an "Olympic Gold" edition of the 1996 Skylark to commemorate the 100th anniversary of the Olympic Games (also available on Regal).
 It featured gold USA/5-ring badging on the fenders, gold "Skylark" badges, gold-accented wheel covers, and gold accent trim.

 There were only minor changes to the lineup for the 1997 model year, which was the last year that it would be available to the public in showrooms.
 A single-model 1998 Skylark sedan was produced for fleet-only sales, mostly to auto rental companies.
 Most of these 1998 models, the last year that Buick used the Skylark name, were eventually resold to the general public as used cars.
 After the Skylark's discontinuation, Buick did not produce another compact car until 2012 Buick Verano.

 Production ended on December 4, 1997.

 The Skylark production line in Lansing was retooled to build the 2000–2003 Chevrolet Malibu.